Nonie689/garuda-live.install-disk-fixer_modx/README.md

   Execute after this      # bash garuda-live.install-disk-fixer_modx.bash

 --------------------------------------------------------------

+  You can also run much more tools manually with:

-  Other bash scripts with # bash scriptname.bash
+  # bash scriptname.bash

+   Copyright 2023

-  -- Hope you will like it!
+  -- Created with heart abd hopefully you will share it and like this project!

+  Bug Reports are welcome!

-greetz for all Linux users, which like to have an easy and fast to using Linux setups!!
+  ***  Best greetz for all ArchLinux users, which like to have an easy and fast Arch based autosetup tool!!